Drakes Wharf Apartments

-These beautifully designed, contemporary holiday apartments in Plymouth are situated in a Grade I listed building on the gorgeous waterside.
-They're situated within a world-class development based inside a historic naval site that sits on Plymouth Sound alongside the mouth of the River Tamar and hosts a range of stunning historic maritime buildings.
+The beautifully designed, contemporary Drakes Wharf Apartments in Plymouth are situated in a Grade I listed building on the gorgeous waterside.
+They're situated within the world-class development of Royal William Yard based inside a historic naval site that sits on Plymouth Sound alongside the mouth of the River Tamar and hosts a range of stunning historic maritime buildings.
 The location is also home to a variety of fantastic retail outlets and restaurants, so you’ll have countless places to eat and shop right on your doorstep.
 That’s not to mention the countless events, exhibitions and activities on offer here.

 We offer three superb contemporary holiday apartments in Plymouth, which are fully equipped with everything you need to enjoy a break here and put you in an ideal location for trips to Plymouth’s vibrant waterfront and city centre.
 These holiday apartments also make a superb home base for exploring other attractions in Devon, including Dartmoor National Park and the South Devon Area of Outstanding Natural Beauty.

 pandemic, the attractions and amenities shown below may be closed or

 only offering a limited service.
 Please check their individual websites

 or call them ahead of time to avoid disappointment when visiting.

 The Barbican is Plymouth’s historic harbour, with its cobbled streets and charming ambience.
 Explore its fascinating heritage, visit some of the city’s top attractions, take a look at a range of independent shops and art galleries, or just find somewhere to enjoy a tasty meal or refreshing drink.

 Plymouth’s National Marine Aquarium is the largest aquarium in the UK, where you can come face-to-face with all kinds of incredible denizens of the deep.
 Meet sharks, jellyfish, octopuses and more, with a mixture of species that originate close to home and those found elsewhere in the world.